darianyang/wedap/README.md

 wedap.H5_Plot(h5="/path/to/h5/p53.h5", data_type="evolution").plot()
 plt.show()
 ```
+See the examples directory for more realistic applications using the Python API.

 ### Contributing

 Features should be developed on branches.
 To create and switch to a branch, use the command: